 Changes to Secure Cloud-to-Ground Connectivity System Configuration

-SSC must inform the Department prior to implementing any configuration change that may impact the Department's use of the interconnection and potentially other Departments use.
+SSC must inform the Department prior to implementing any configuration change that may impact the Department's use of the interconnection and potentially other Department’s use.

 SSC must work with the Department to minimize the impact on Department operations.